aprada9/Levir-AI/docs/API/SEARCH.md

   - `provider`: Specifies the provider for the chat model (e.g., `openai`, `ollama`).
   - `model`: The specific model from the chosen provider (e.g., `gpt-4o-mini`).
   - Optional fields for custom OpenAI configuration:
-    - `customOpenAIBaseURL`: If you’re using a custom OpenAI instance, provide the base URL.
+    - `customOpenAIBaseURL`: If you're using a custom OpenAI instance, provide the base URL.
     - `customOpenAIKey`: The API key for a custom OpenAI instance.

 - **`embeddingModel`** (object, optional): Defines the embedding model for similarity-based searching.
 For model details you can send a GET request at `http://localhost:3001/api/models`.
 Make sure to use the key value (For example "text-embedding-3-large" instead of the display name "Text Embedding 3 Large").